bitcoin/bips/bip-segdata.md

 4. **Arbitrary content embedding.**
   - *Risk*: no vector, SegData included, can prevent content that some jurisdictions classify as illicit from being committed.
 The concern is the node operator who must then store it.
   - *Mitigation*: content carried in SegData can be pruned by any operator at any depth.
 Content embedded in the existing vectors cannot.
-Mitigating the latter is out of scope for this BIP (§Open Questions).
+Mitigating the latter is out of scope for this BIP ([Open Questions](#open-questions)).

 5. **Centralisation of archival, and de facto deletion.**
   - *Risk*: because retention is voluntary, an entry survives only where someone keeps it.
 If the dominant implementation defaulted to pruning SegData, or retention concentrated in a few relay hubs, the redundancy behind an entry could erode until it is effectively deleted network-wide, and archival capacity would concentrate in a small number of operators.